OakTechs/ibo-studio-docs/docs/components.md

 **Tips**

-- Use for agreements, consents, and independent boolean choices
-- Store values as `@state.<name>` for form submission
+- Selected values are stored as an array in `@state.<name>`
+- Use when users can select multiple independent options
+- For single selection, use `RadioGroup` instead
+- Keep option count under 7 for better scannability
-- Prefer `Switch` for settings with immediate effect; use `CheckBox` for form submissions
+- Prefer `Switch` for settings with immediate effect; use `Checkbox` for form submissions

 ## RadioGroup